bytebl33d/bytebl33d.github.io/_posts/2024-07-23-htb-procnet-sherlock.md

     teaser: "/assets/images/headers/procnet.png"
 ---

-With the rising utilization of open-source C2 frameworks by threat actors, our red team has simulated the functionalities of one such widely employed framework.
-The objective of this exercise is to aid blue teams in strengthening their defenses against these specific threats.
-We have been provided with PCAP files and APIs collected during the event, which will serve as valuable resources.
-Using the API Monitor: We are well-acquainted with opening PCAP and .EVTX files, but what are .apmx64 ?
-The .apmx64 file extension is associated with API Monitor, a software used to monitor and control API calls made by applications and services.
+With the increasing use of open-source Command and Control (C2) frameworks by threat actors, it has become crucial for blue teams to develop strategies to detect and mitigate these threats.
+In this exercise, our red team simulated an attack using a popular open-source C2 framework to help improve defenses.
+We were provided with PCAP files, EVTX logs, and API traces, which we will analyze to uncover the attack's methodology.

+# Introduction to Tools and Files
+During this investigation, we will use various tools to examine the artifacts:
+- **Wireshark** for analyzing the network traffic captured in PCAP files.
+- **API Monitor** to track API calls made by malicious executables.
+- **VirusTotal** to identify and analyze potential malware.

+One of the less familiar file types encountered, `.apmx64`, is associated with **API Monitor**, a powerful tool for monitoring and controlling API calls made by applications.
+This tool was instrumental in understanding the behavior of the malware on the host.

-# Packet Capture
+# Analyzing the Packet Capture
-## CSGO Malware
+## CSGO Malware Download and Execution
-Starting with the given `Employee.pcapng` file we can look for any downloaded files with [WireShark](https://www.wireshark.org).
-Filtering packets on the `HTTP` protocol, we see a file called `csgo.exe` being downloaded.
+We begin by examining the `Employee.pcapng` file using Wireshark.
+Filtering the traffic by the HTTP protocol, we quickly identified a file named `csgo.exe` being downloaded.

 ![PCAP File Download](../assets/images/writeups/procnet/pcap-download-file.png)

-After changing our time to UTC and following the file stream, we can see that the malware finished downloading at around `7:22:22`.
-Next we check for any further connections to the remote IP after this timestamp.
+The download was completed around `7:22:22 UTC`.
+Following this, the malware attempted to establish a connection with a remote IP address (`3.6.165.8`) over port `443`, likely to secure its communications using TLS.

 ![PCAP Malware Connect](../assets/images/writeups/procnet/pcap-malware-connect.png)

-The malware attempts to connect to `3.6.165.8` over port `443` in order to secure its communication.
-After confirming the malicious IP, we can extract the `JA3` fingerprint of the C2 server.
+This type of communication is typical of C2 servers, where the malware contacts a command server to receive further instructions or to exfiltrate data.
+To further analyze the server, we extract the JA3 fingerprint from the TLS handshake.

-The JA3 fingerprint is a 32-character hash derived from the TLS Client Hello of an incoming request.
-This fingerprint serves as a unique identifier for the client's TLS configuration.
+The JA3 fingerprint is a unique identifier generated from the client's TLS configuration, which can be used to detect malicious activity even if the IP address changes.
 {: .notice--info}

 ![PCAP Malware C2 JA3](../assets/images/writeups/procnet/pcap-c2-ja3.png)

-## Sliver Detection
+## Identifying the C2 Framework: Sliver Detection
-To determine the C2 framework being used we can try to extract the binary.
-Going to the `GET /csgo.exe` request, we can follow the TCP stream and export it to a file.
-Next we can submit this binary to VirusTotal.
+To determine the C2 framework being used, we can extract the `csgo.exe` binary from the packet capture by following the TCP stream of the HTTP request and exporting the payload.
+We will then upload this binary to **VirusTotal** for analysis.

 ![VirusTotal Sliver Detection](../assets/images/writeups/procnet/virustotal-sliver-beacon.png)

-VirusTotal only gives back one detection for the `Sliver` C2 framework.
-We can now proceed to look what operations were performed on the infected hosts.
+VirusTotal identified the binary as associated with the Sliver C2 framework, a popular open-source tool used by both red teams and malicious actors for post-exploitation tasks.
+Sliver provides various capabilities, including remote command execution, lateral movement, and credential harvesting.

-# API Monitor
+# Monitoring API Calls with API Monitor
-## Accessing Secure Vault
+## Accessing Secure Vault Data
-Looking at the `csgo.exe` binary inside [API Monitor](http://www.rohitab.com/apimonitor), we see that a directory listing is executed for the user `alonzo.spire` via the `GetCurrentDirectoryW` Win32 API.
-Following this action, a new process is executed with the name `notepad.exe`.
+The next phase of the investigation involves examining the behavior of the `csgo.exe` malware on the infected system.
+Using [API Monitor](http://www.rohitab.com/apimonitor), we can track the API calls made by this process.
+Early in the execution, the malware retrieved the current working directory using the `GetCurrentDirectoryW` API call.
+Shortly afterward, it launched a new process named `notepad.exe`.

 ![API Monitor Notepad executed](../assets/images/writeups/procnet/apimonitor-notepad.png)

-By default, Sliver will start a sacrificial process for `notepad.exe` when utilizing the `execute-assembly` command and loads the .NET CLR into it.
+Sliver typically spawns a sacrificial process (often notepad.exe) when using the execute-assembly command, injecting .NET assemblies into the process for execution.
 This can be changed, but it seems like the defaults were utilized by the operators.

-Looking at the started `notepad.exe` process and viewing the injected `clr.dll` file, the `vaultcli.dll` module is loaded to gain access to the Windows Vault.
+Next, we observe the malware loading the `vaultcli.dll` module into the `notepad.exe` process.
+This library is used to interact with the Windows Credential Manager (often referred to as the Windows Vault), which stores and retrieves user credentials.
+By loading this DLL, the attacker aimed to enumerate and potentially extract sensitive credentials stored in the vault.
 ![API Monitor Vault](../assets/images/writeups/procnet/apimonitor-vault.png)

-The attacker then tried to enumerate the Windows Vaults as can be see by the `VaultEnumerateVaults` Win32 API being loaded.
-Afterwards we see another process being created (`net.exe`) for enumerating users on the domain.
+The specific API call observed was `VaultEnumerateVaults`, which lists the available vaults on the system.
+This suggests the attacker was attempting to identify and access stored credentials, possibly to facilitate lateral movement within the network.
+Credential theft is a common goal in such attacks, as it allows threat actors to escalate privileges and gain access to additional systems.

 ![API Monitor Enumerating Domain Users](../assets/images/writeups/procnet/apimonitor-enumerate.png)

-The attacker executed the following command to identify domain admins.
+Following the vault enumeration, the attacker initiated another significant action: enumerating domain users.
+This was done by executing the `net.exe` utility, a command-line tool used for network administration.

 ```powershell
 net group "domain admins" /dom
 ```

+This command lists all members of the "Domain Admins" group, which typically has high-level privileges across the domain.
+Gaining knowledge of these users is crucial for an attacker, as compromising one of these accounts can give them control over the entire domain.

-## Download over WMI
+## Downloading Additional Malware via WMI
-Next the attacker downloaded another Sliver beacon with the name `fifa24.exe` to the domain controller via WMI.
-The tool used from the Sliver ARMORY is `SharpWMI`.
+The investigation revealed that after gaining access to domain information, the attacker used WMI (Windows Management Instrumentation) to download another Sliver beacon, named `fifa24.exe`, to the Domain Controller (DC).

 ![API Monitor Fifa Download](../assets/images/writeups/procnet/apimonitor-fifa-download.png)

-To be able to do this, the attacker should have the required permissions on the DC.
-We can presume that the attacker gained access to domain admin credentials from the Windows Vault.
+WMI is a powerful feature in Windows that allows for remote management of systems, including executing commands, scripts, and managing files.
+The attacker used a tool from the Sliver ARMORY called `SharpWMI` to download and execute this payload on the DC.
+This indicates that the attacker had already escalated privileges, likely by compromising a domain admin account retrieved from the Windows Vault, enabling them to execute commands remotely on the DC.

-## Extracting NTDS
+## Extracting the NTDS.dit File
-After the attacker moved laterally to the Domain Controller, a command was executed to extract the `NTDS.dit` file.
+One of the most critical actions taken by the attacker was the extraction of the `NTDS.dit` file.
+This file contains a database of Active Directory (AD) data, including password hashes for all domain users.

 ![API Monitor NTDS Dump](../assets/images/writeups/procnet/apimonitor-dump.png)

-Afterwards this file was compressed to a zip file.
-The specific Win32 API responsible for retrieving the full path of the file is `GetFullPathNameW`.
-The following command was used in order to compress the NTDS file.
+After the file was retrieved, the attacker compressed it using the `Compress-Archive` PowerShell command:

 ```powershell
 powershell Compress-Archive . ntds.zip
 ```

+Compressing the `NTDS.dit` file and other related files into a zip archive is a common tactic used to prepare the data for exfiltration.
+Once the file is compressed, it becomes easier to transfer out of the network, typically over encrypted channels to avoid detection.

+# Conclusion
+In this exercise, we observed a sophisticated attack leveraging the Sliver C2 framework, which included the use of process injection, credential harvesting, remote command execution, and data exfiltration.
+By understanding the tactics and techniques used, blue teams can better prepare for similar threats in their environments.

+## Key Takeaways:

+- **Use of C2 Frameworks**: Open-source C2 frameworks like Sliver are increasingly used by both red teams and malicious actors.
+Being familiar with their behaviors, such as JA3 fingerprints and typical process injections, is essential for detection.
+- **Credential Theft**: The attack demonstrated a focus on accessing and leveraging credentials, particularly through Windows Vault and domain enumeration, underscoring the importance of securing credential stores and monitoring access.
+- **Lateral Movement**: The use of WMI to move laterally within the network highlights the need for monitoring such administrative tools for unusual activity.
+- **Data Exfiltration**: The extraction and compression of the NTDS.dit file show how attackers can target critical AD components, making it imperative to secure and monitor these assets closely.